 There are age-specific treatment centers that target teenage women.
 Despite some teenage women growing and developing skills in the world, they are not free from traumatic events.
-Experiences such as bullying, pressures to fit in in social circles, insecurity, self-harm, and academic stress can encourage poor coping methods.
+Experiences such as bullying, pressures to fit into social circles, insecurity, self-harm, and academic stress can foster poor coping methods.

 Questions about treatment?

 Get confidential help 24/7.
 Call now for:

 - Financial assistance options

 In response to such challenges, female-focused support groups that incorporate both community and unique 12-steps are ideal.
 One example is how author Stephanie Covington penned A Woman’s Way Through the 12 Steps in 1994, below is a loose summary of each step.

 - Step 1: Look inside ourselves.
 We can become more truthful with ourselves as we turn inward.

 - Step 2: Ask ourselves, “Who can we trust in?” and “What do we believe?”
 The answers to these questions can help us when times get tough.